antiguru/flatcontainer/README.md

 where the index can be used to look up the datum's representation in an inner region.

-`flatcontainer` provides [`FlatStack`], an exemplary implementation of how to implement a collection of items that supports pushing additional elements, and retrieval by offset of previously pushed elements.
+`flatcontainer` provides the [`FlatStack`] type, an exemplary implementation of how to implement a collection of items that supports pushing additional elements, and retrieval by an index to previously pushed elements.
 It can be used in many places that simply want to use a flat data representation, but it leaves potential for optimization behind.
 Specifically, indexes, although opaque, follow a simple structure where a more efficient storage can save memory instead of blindly